More information

 c.
 Handbook: The handbook was a concise and practical hard copy edition of curriculum.

 d.
 Creation of two training simulation platforms: The simulation training platforms'' objective is to expose trainees to real-life scenarios including unaccompanied minors and vulnerable groups.
-The platforms comprise software aimed at training and informing police officers in screening and identification of unaccompanied minors, as a priority, and persons of other vulnerable categories as well.
+The platforms comprise of software aimed at training and informing police officers in screening and identification of unaccompanied minors, as a priority, and persons of other vulnerable categories as well.